Simulation of a Heterogeneous Quantum Network: SeQUeNCe Extension and Customization

 \subsection{Hardware Module}

-Four new classes are introduced for the four new hardware models, as shown in the four green boxes in Figure~\ref{fig:sequence}.
-The four new hardware classes are easy to integrate into SeQUeNCe's simulation architecture and interact with other modules such as Entanglement Generation.
+Four new classes are introduced for the four new hardware models (see green boxes in Figure~\ref{fig:sequence}).
+The new hardware classes are easy to integrate into SeQUeNCe's simulation architecture and interact with other modules such as Entanglement Generation.